mstokes607/analytics-epi/EXAMPLE1.md

 Epidemiological analyses using python, pandas, and lifelines
 # data
 The data used for this example is the NCCTG Lung Cancer Dataset.
 It is publicly available and included as part of lifelines.
-The data examines survival in patients with advanced lung cancer from the North Central Cancer Treatment Group.
+The survival of patients with advanced lung cancer from the North Central Cancer Treatment Group is examined.
 A description of the variables included in the data is available [here](http://stat.ethz.ch/R-manual/R-patched/library/survival/html/lung.html).
+In this example we'll examine the patient characteristics in males vs. females, and then later investigate whether there are survival differences between these groups.
 # creating tables
-In the first part of this example we will create tables using functions from [utilities.py](utilities.py).
+The first part of this example shows how to create tables using functions from [utilities.py](utilities.py).
-The statistics for the table are stored in individual pandas dataframes and then concatenated together to create the table.
+The general approach is to store statistics for the table in individual pandas dataframes and then concatenate them together to create the full table for presentation.
 First, lets load the data and import our modules and functions.
 ```python
 import pandas as pd